 After many sleepless nights and pleas to Google for updated hours, here’s a short list of the best late-night food spots in NYC.
 If this helps even one person curb their late-night cravings or prevents a hangry lovers’ quarrel, the hard work was worth it!
 Now, without further ado, here are the top late-night food spots in New York City.

 Visiting New York City?
-If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
+If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods +3 to Avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

-Where to grab late-night food in NYC
+Where to Grab Late-Night Food in NYC

 Website: Corner Bistro

 Address: 331 West 4th Street, New York, NY 10014

 Hours: Monday – Thursday: 8:30AM to 2AM | Friday: 8:30AM to 4AM | Saturday: 10AM to 4AM & Sunday: 10AM to 2AM

 Corner Bistro, a West Village institution for 50 years, is celebrated by locals for its iconic burgers.
 The laid-back atmosphere and friendly staff make it an easy-going spot, offering some of the best late-night food in NYC.
 Open until 4:00 AM on Thursdays to Saturdays, it’s the perfect spot for a midnight craving, especially with their renowned Bistro Burger – a 1/2 lb patty topped with bacon, lettuce, and tomato, embodying the classic American guilty pleasure.